chevah/geck/content/tickets.rst

 When you start working at a task, you can optionally accept that task and the task will be considered 'in work'.
 At any given time, a team member should not have more than 3 'in work' tickets.

+When creating a ticket you can set yourself as the owner if you are implementing the task.

 Work priority
 =============